 Copper Overload: A Few Known Copper Toxicity Symptoms

-Fatigue and exhaustion, adrenal depletion, hypothyroid, nausea, racing mind (feeling wired but tired), panic attacks, depression, hair loss and/or whitening of hair, brain fog / spaciness, concentration and memory problems, high anxiety, irritability, ,emotional numbing / apathy / despondency, ruminating negative thoughts, loss of sex drive, OCD and Relationship OCD (ROCD), Withdrawal/isolation, chocolate cravings, anemia and the list goes on! (source)
+Fatigue and exhaustion, adrenal depletion, hypothyroid, nausea, racing mind (feeling wired but tired), panic attacks, depression, hair loss and/or whitening of hair, brain fog/spaciness, concentration and memory problems, high anxiety, irritability, emotional numbing / apathy/despondency, ruminating negative thoughts, loss of sex drive, OCD and Relationship OCD (ROCD), Withdrawal/isolation, chocolate cravings, anemia, and the list goes on! (source)

 When the copper levels are high, zinc is then out of balance.
-Zinc is an essential nutrient which helps with stress, memory, and mood.
+Zinc is an essential nutrient that helps with stress, memory, and mood.
 When one is out of balance, the other will be too.

 Copper Toxicity Symptoms: Signs of A Copper & Zinc Imbalance